Getting to the root cause of your pain

 Listening at the person’s whole story or the holistic approach

-In order to achieve a successful rehabilitation and get a person back to doing what’s important to them, requires a thorough approach, which considers many aspects of a person’s overall health and day to day life.
+To achieve a successful rehabilitation and get a person back to doing what’s important to them, a thorough approach is required that considers many aspects of a person’s overall health and day to day life.

 A holistic approach is one that is often mentioned within the health care and wellness fields.